George A. Taylor: End of the war

 Taylor was promoted to brigadier general on 1 August 1944 and became the assistant division commander (ADC) of the 1st Division from October 1944 to July 1945, in succession to Brigadier General Willard G. Wyman, who went to command the 71st Infantry Division.
 Frederick W. Gibb succeeded Taylor in command of the 16th Infantry Regiment.

 During the final days of the war, the 1st Infantry Division reached the area of western Bohemia, near the city of Karlovy Vary.
 German XII Army Corps under command of general of artillery Herbert Osterkamp was located in this area and surrendered to the Western Allies.
 Command of the U.S. 1st Division accepted the German surrender and arranged a meeting in the nearby town of Loket.
 The representatives of the U.S. forces present were Brigadier General Taylor, Colonel Harrold and Major Wich.
 On the German side, it was General Osterkamp and some other staff officers.

-When Taylor checked the surrender document, he noted that the place of surrender was written as the city "Elbogen, Sudetenland".
+When Taylor checked the surrender document, he noted the place of surrender was written as the city "Elbogen, Sudetenland".
 Taylor struck out the location "Elbogen, Sudetenland," adding a note "does not exist," and wrote "Loket, Czechoslovakia" instead, changing its name back to before the Nazi invasion.
 This act brought him great respect in Czechoslovakia.

 Postwar life

 Taylor stayed with the 1st Division in Europe during the rest of 1945 and finally retired in 1946 with the rank of brigadier general on health grounds.
-Brigadier General George Taylor died on December 3, 1969 in the city of Palo Alto, California, after a prolonged illness caused by a stroke.
+Brigadier General George Taylor died on December 3, 1969, in the city of Palo Alto, California, after a prolonged illness caused by a stroke.
 He was buried at West Point Cemetery.

 Director Samuel Fuller served under Taylor during the war and mentioned his name in several of his films.